ComputerScienceHouse/make/README.md

 # make
 a web-based platform for managing safety seminars and special-use room access

+## documentation
+Any hosted instance has swagger API documentation available at the endpoint `/swagger/index.html`

 ## building for production

 make utilizes Go's embed features to allow for the entire project, including database